patrickingle/wp-developer-tools/readme.txt

 The WP-Developer-Tools is an ongoing collection of useful tools and components that assist the developer to fine tune and diagnose their wordpress installation.
 The first tool included is the migration of the PHP Quick Profiler (http://particletree.com/) to a Wordpress plugin.

-Using thie WP-Developer-Tools PHP Quick Profiler, you will be able to see, in real time session information, load time, the database queries with the query time, the amount of memory used and the number of files loaded per page with their individual sizes.
+Using the WP-Developer-Tools PHP Quick Profiler, you will be able to see, in real time session information, load time, the database queries with the query time, the amount of memory used and the number of files loaded per page with their individual sizes.

 An added feature, this plugin is designed to be safe for production as the WP-Developer-Tools PHP Quick Profiler is ONLY active when the Administrator is logged in and the session active.
 Once the Administrator losgs out, the WP-Developer-Tools PHP Quick Profiler will automatically turn off and disable.

+The following publication, "Wordpress High Availability: Configuration, Deployment, Maintenance Tips & Techniques" available on
+Amazon at (https://www.amazon.com/dp/B00RAIMGAC) shows how to improved performance for high availability environments.

 == Installation ==